mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 **Important!** motion elements used with AnimatePresence must have a unique key!
 Without a unique key, Framer Motion can not tell which elements are new and which are current.

 The example above was taken from the Timers tutorial.
-To make this work updated the timer objects unique id values using the `uniqid` package.
+To make this work update the timer objects with unique id values using the `uniqid` package.
 I used this id as the key for each motion element.

 https://www.framer.com/motion/animate-presence/